 One of the main rights that tenants have during a tenancy is the covenant of quiet and peaceful enjoyment of the property.
 This means that there will be interference from the landlord or anyone else throughout the tenancy - other than cases of inspection, repairs, property viewings etc. However, the landlord must give the tenant at least 24 hours’ notice if they wish to enter the property.

 Moreover, when you rent a property, you will often have to pay a deposit.
 Under the Tenancy Deposit Protection Scheme - the government’s approved deposit schemes.
 The deposit must be protected and your landlord must provide prescribed information about how your deposit is protected.
 If the landlord does not protect your deposit, tenants could take their landlord to court.
-Section 21 notices also cannot be served unless a deposit has been refunded.
+Section 21 notices also cannot be served unless a deposit has been protected.

 Tenants also have the right not to be evicted from the property unlawfully.
 There are occasions where serving notice may not be for any wrongdoing on the part of the tenant, the landlord may want to regain possession of their property to sell, for example.
 Even in these circumstances, there are strict procedures that a landlord must follow to be fair for the tenant.
 Check out our article on notices for more detail on this.